 Climate Action Plan

 The Climate Action Plan (CAP) is a science-based, community-driven strategy for Oʻahu to combat climate change and eliminate fossil fuel emissions—the root cause of global warming.
 The CAP lays out a detailed list of programs, policies, and actions that our island can take, alongside state and federal actions, to reduce greenhouse gas (GHG) emissions by 45 percent over the next five years and put us on the path to carbon neutrality by 2045.
-Starting in summer 2024, the City will be updating its 2020-2025 CAP to cover 2025-2030.
+In summer 2024, the City began the process of updating its 2020-2025 CAP to cover 2025-2030.

 This CAP honors the mandate by Oʻahu voters who amended our City Charter in 2016 with overwhelming approval to ensure that your government tackles the issue of climate change, increases City sustainability, and works with communities to build a more resilient Oʻahu.
 The CAP update is required by the City’s Climate Action Policy outlined in Ordinance 20-47 and is a requirement to remain in the Paris Climate Agreement.